 What is the threshold for Personal Net Worth (PNW)?

-Only disadvantaged persons having a Personal Net Worth (PNW) of less than $1,320,000 can be considered as a potential qualified DBE or SBE.
-Items excluded from a person’s net worth calculation include an individual’s ownership interest in the applicant firm and his or her equity in their primary residence.
+Disadvantaged individuals having a Personal Net Worth (PNW) of less than $1,320,000 can be considered to potentially qualify for DBE or SBE certification.
+Items excluded from an individual’s PNW calculation include their ownership interest in the applicant firm and his/her equity in their primary residence.

-When filing out the PNW Statement, should I include my primary residence even though it is excluded from the net worth calculations?
+When filling out the PNW Statement, should I include my primary residence even though it is excluded from the PNW calculation?

-Yes, you must indicate the current market value of your primary residence on the PNW form together with any debt you owe against it.
-The equity in your primary residence does not count toward the allowed $1,320,000.
+Yes, you must indicate the current market value of your primary residence on the PNW statement any debt you owe against it.
+The equity in your primary residence does not count toward the allowed $1,320,000 PNW limit.

-Which business owner should fill out the Personal Net Worth Statement?
+Which business owner should fill out the PNW Statement?